HDB Financial Services Ltd (NSE: HDBFS) Q3 2026 Earnings Call dated Jan. 14, 2026

 Raghav

-Hi, good evening and thanks for the opportunity.
+Hi.
+Good evening, and thanks for the opportunity.
 I have two questions.
-One on your cost of borrowing.
-So given the INR depreciation that has happened, and I think your exposure to ECB is about 11%, did you see your cost of foreign borrowings go up during this quarter?
-Because despite the rate cuts coming through, even in 3Q, the calculated cost of funds hasn’t moved.
-Really?
-So that’s my one first question.
+One, on your cost of borrowing, so given the INR depreciation that has happened, and I think your exposure to ECB is about 11%, did you see your cost of foreign borrowings go up during this quarter because despite the rate cuts coming through, even in 3Q, the calculated cost of funds hasn’t moved really?
+So that’s my one — first question.

 Jaykumar Shah

 So on cost of borrowing, our entire ECB book is fully hedged, so there is zero impact.
 We treat it as a fixed product kind of a thing.
-As I mentioned earlier, there has been a slight reduction of a few bips.
+As I mentioned earlier, there has been a slight reduction of a few bps.
 There are certain borrowings that obviously come in at current pricing or slightly higher as well.
-I’m sure all of you are very clued on to the market where rates have also hardened.
+I’m sure all of you are very clued on to the market, where rates have also hardened.

 While there was a rate cut which happened in December, that hasn’t really translated much into lower costs of borrowing in most instances.
 In fact, the bond yields have only hardened at this point in time.
 That said, we continuously look at our entire borrowing book and work closely with all our partners to make sure it is the right base and the right pricing on a monthly basis.